Genesis 1: A Commentary

 Young Earth Perspective: As we stated above, YECs believe that up until this point, the “light was directly created by God.”[84]
 They point out that God will be our cosmic light source in the New Heavens and Earth (Rev. 21:23).
 However, further problems surround this interpretation: First, Revelation is written in the apocalyptic genre—not a historical genre.
 Second, Revelation refers to the future—not to the past.
 Third, on this view, the Planet Earth is actually older than the Sun!
 We have to tip our hat to the consistency YECs, but we must simply marvel at their bizarre conclusions!

-Sarfati argues that there is no problem with having days without the sun, because “God even defines a day and a night in terms of light or its absence.”[85]
-Yet, this is unfounded when our text specifically states that the purpose of the Sun was to mark out what a day even is: “Let them be for signs and for seasons and for days and years” (Gen. 1:14).
+Sarfati argues that there is no problem with having days without the sun, because “God even defines a day and a night in terms of light or its absence.”[102]
+Yet, once again, this is unfounded when our text specifically states that the purpose of the Sun was to mark out what a day even is: “Let them be for signs and for seasons and for days and years” (Gen. 1:14).

-(1:15-19) “And let them be for lights in the expanse of the heavens to give light on the earth”; and it was so.
+(1:15-19) “‘And let them be for lights in the expanse of the heavens to give light on the earth’; and it was so.
 16 God made the two great lights, the greater light to govern the day, and the lesser light to govern the night; He made the stars also.
 17 God placed them in the expanse of the heavens to give light on the earth, 18 and to govern the day and the night, and to separate the light from the darkness; and God saw that it was good.
 19 There was evening and there was morning, a fourth day.”

-Day-Age Perspective: The word “made” is pluperfect, which can be translated “had made” (cf. Gen. 31:34).[86]
-C. John Collins writes, “‘He made’ is not the same as ‘he created.’”[87]
-In his commentary on Genesis, Collins notes, “The verb made [‘asa] in Genesis 1:16 does not specifically mean ‘create’; it can refer to that, but it can also refer to ‘working on something that is already there’… or even ‘appointed.’”[88]
-This text, therefore, doesn’t tell us when God created the Sun or Moon, only why he created them.[89]
+Day-Age Perspective: The word “made” is pluperfect, which can be translated “had made” (cf. Gen. 31:34).[109]
+C. John Collins writes, “‘He made’ is not the same as ‘he created.’”[110]
+In his commentary on Genesis, he notes, “The verb made [‘asa] in Genesis 1:16 does not specifically mean ‘create’; it can refer to that, but it can also refer to ‘working on something that is already there’… or even ‘appointed.’”[111]
+This text, therefore, doesn’t tell us when God created the Sun or Moon, only why he created them.[112]

 Day 5: Sea life and sky life

 (1:20-23) “Then God said, ‘Let the waters teem with swarms of living creatures, and let birds fly above the earth in the open expanse of the heavens.’
 21 God created the great sea monsters and every living creature that moves, with which the waters swarmed after their kind, and every winged bird after its kind; and God saw that it was good.
 22 God blessed them, saying, ‘Be fruitful and multiply, and fill the waters in the seas, and let birds multiply on the earth.’
 23 There was evening and there was morning, a fifth day.”
-The Ugaritic language used the word tnn to refer to a mythological sea monster.
-It is possible that Moses is making an allusion to this false view, demythologizing it and showing God’s power over his creation.[90]
-Instead of battling these creations (as Baal did!), God blesses them and sends them on their way.

 “Birds” (ʿôp) has a very broad range of meaning.
 It literally means “flying things,”[93] including “birds or insects.”[94]